-The 9009A TerrainCut™ Rough Mower is equipped with five and the 7400A TerrainCut Trim and Surrounds mower is equipped with three 27-in.
-(68.6-cm) stamped rotary decks for superior productivity and strength.
+The 9009A TerrainCut™ Rough Mower is equipped with five and the 7400A TerrainCut Trim and Surrounds mower is equipped with three 68.6-cm (27-in.) stamped rotary decks for superior productivity and strength.
 The rotary decks perform exceptionally well across a wide range of grass types, including warm- and cool-season grasses.

 A strong stamped, 10-gauge shell construction is an integral part of this durable deck.
 The stamped design uses a single piece of steel to form the shell that provides consistent strength throughout all areas of the deck.
 This is the starting point of the strength and durability of the deck construction.